Sunday, 22 February 2026

 A few dodgy starts on consecutive Sundays.
 The first one turned out to be disastrous, although that was probably too severe a description.
-Basically, I kept leaving the house and having to return; well, a couple of times, but I was already running late and when I remembered that my pump and 'leeches' for punctures was in a rucksack and it wasn't on my back I had to return again having made it half way up Church Way.
+Basically, I kept leaving the house and having to return; well, a couple of times, but I was already running late and when I remembered that my pump and 'leeches' for punctures were in a rucksack and that rucksack wasn't on my back I had to return again having made it half way up Church Way.
 Demoralising sums it up.
-The problem, of course, was not having used a rucksack for a while and then changing tack and using one, largely for carrying a book and glasses.
+The problem, of course, was not having used a rucksack for a while and then changing tack and using one, largely for carrying a book and glasses, but also a new bicycle pump and patches, the former being too big to fit in my crossbar bag.
 Annoyed with myself I returned home, vowing to go out later, which I did, but first I sent Andy a text saying I wouldn't be there.
-I rode to Westerham instead about half an hour after returning home and stopped at Esquire's Coffee and sat there reading my book.
-I was drenched by the time I got there because the weather turned as I approached Botley Hill and rained continuously until I reached the town.
+I rode to Westerham instead about half an hour after returning home and stopped at Esquire's Coffee where I read my book, Eric Ambler's Uncommon Danger.
+I was drenched by the time I got there because the weather turned as I approached Botley Hill.
+It rained continuously until I reached the town.
 While I sat there, the weather changed and there was no rain on the return ride.
 I did my usual thing: I approached Westerham in the normal manner, riding down Clarks Lane, and then went back the other way, turning left on to Pilgrims Lane by the Velobarn, which is never open these days.

 Mum was eventually placed on a ward and given oxygen and antibiotics and soon started to recover, but it's not looking good long-term.
 The doc suggested she was fit to go back to the home but he wasn't confident that the infection would stay away for long.
 That said, mum has always been a fighter.
 When dad died she calmly announced that she had breast cancer, but soon kicked it into touch; then she was told she needed a hip replacement and sailed through the whole thing without incident.
 After that a few falls and a diagnosis of dementia saw her being placed in a nursing home for her own safety, where she is now, and that's kind of where we are; it's not been easy.
 Yesterday, I found out that mum was a little better, not brilliant but definitely better so, while it's still a little touch and go and will remain so, there has, if you like, been a stay of execution.